Beachmere - Sandstone Point

 Health performance in Beachmere - Sandstone Point is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Beachmere - Sandstone Point faces significant health challenges, with various conditions affecting both younger and older age groups.
-Approximately 47% (~8,499 people) have private health cover, lower than the national average of 55.3%.
+Beachmere - Sandstone Point faces significant health challenges with various conditions affecting residents of different ages.
+Approximately 47% (~8,518 people) have private health cover, lower than the national average of 55.3%.

-The most prevalent medical conditions are arthritis (13.5%) and mental health issues (9.4%), while 54.9% claim to be free from medical ailments, compared to 52.7% in Greater Brisbane.
-The area has a lower proportion of seniors aged 65 and over at 37.0% (6,696 people), compared to Greater Brisbane's 44.7%.
-Despite this, health outcomes among seniors present challenges but perform better than the general population in health metrics.
+The most prevalent medical conditions are arthritis (13.5%) and mental health issues (9.4%), while 54.9% report no medical ailments, compared to 52.7% in Greater Brisbane.
+Residents aged 65 and over comprise 37.0% (6,711 people), lower than the 44.7% in Greater Brisbane.
+Health outcomes among seniors present challenges but are better than those of the general population.

 Frequently Asked Questions - Health